The Movies (video game): Retrospective reception

 Several publications have retrospectively praised The Movies for its innovative design, whilst remarking that the game did not fully meet its ambitions.
 Edge describing the game as "arguably ahead of its time".
 In 2012, Hugh Milligan of IGN stated The Movies was a "daring experiment", highlighting the game's movie-making tools and online integration as facilitating an "astonishing level of creativity" and turning what he considered a "solid but unspectacular simulation game into an incredible social experience".
 In 2015, Graham Smith of Rock, Paper, Shotgun described the game as failing to deliver on its "interesting" concept, stating that its "creative suite is limited in terms of what you can make, and the management game splits your time between the fantasy of heading studio and the tedium of nannying people".
 In 2016, The Guardian called The Moviess online service "[p]erhaps the most forward-thinking feature" because it pre-dated YouTube by a year.

 Legacy

 Using The Movies, Alex Chan, a French resident with no previous filmmaking experience, took four days to create The French Democracy, a short machinima political film about the 2005 civil unrest in France.

-A spiritual successor, Blockbuster Inc., was released in June 2024 for the PC.
+The 2024 game Blockbuster Inc. was marketed as a spiritual successor to The Movies.